TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 1: Intro/README.md

 ```
 junryo@MacBook-Pro ~ %ls -l
 ```
+By adding -l to the command, we changed the output to the long format.
 * cd - change directory (will only look in my current directory)
 * cd ~ : takes you to home folder
 * cd / : go to root directory